Use Shell Script To Control Server By Websocket

 launching your programs to handle the WebSockets,

-It’s like CGI, twenty years later, for WebSockets
+and passing messages between programs and web-browser.\It’s like CGI, twenty years later, for WebSockets

 That sounds interesting.
 Essentially it:

-• creates a new instance of an application on each incoming WebSocket connection
+- creates a new instance of an application on each incoming WebSocket connection

-• sends everything read from process stdout to the client
+- sends everything read from process

-• finally it stops the process after the connection is closed
+stdinof the process - finally it stops the process after the connection is closed

 That sounds a lot like what I need for my Minecraft server.
 Beside please don’t start a Minecraft server for each connection…